 “Nine-year-old Edgar was strolling down the street in pre-war Munich when he glanced into a nearby garden.
 There, relaxing in a deckchair and dozing in the sun, he saw a neighbour who lived directly opposite him.
 Edgar, who was Jewish, felt no cause for alarm.
 Yet this fellow city dweller was none other than Adolf Hitler, then resident in Munich and on his way to becoming the most dangerous and fearsome tyrant of the 20th century.

 And as such Edgar, now the 91-year-old distinguished historian Edgar Feuchtwanger, witnessed some of the most dangerous and notorious events in the run-up to war.
 Edgar’s family was well-known in pre-war Germany.
 His uncle was Lion Feuchtwanger, a successful author in the Weimar Republic who incurred the wrath of the authorities when in 1930 – the year of Hitler’s electoral breakthrough – he published a novel called Success, which lampooned the German leader as Rupert Kutzner, a garage mechanic with a populist touch, who founds a party called the Truly Germans.”
 Daily Express

-Edgar Feuchtwanger’s I was Hitler’s Neighbour (Bretwalda Books, London), a conventional memoir looking back from the present day, was published in March 2015.
+Edgar Feuchtwanger’s I was Hitler’s Neighbour (Bretwalda Books, London, 2015) is a conventional memoir looking back from the present day.

 - 6-minute segment on CNN Amanpour in June 2016

 - 7-minute short film ‘Hitler Was My Neighbour’, screened at the Imperial War Museum Film Festival 2017: